 Above, the northwest corner of Queen Street West and Dufferin Street, formerly Queen Subway Station in 1896.

-Below, the Union Meat Market, northeast corner of Queen Street West and O’Hara Avenue, circa 1890.
+Above, the Union Meat Market, northeast corner of Queen Street West and O’Hara Avenue, circa 1890.
 This building still stands today, minus the conical tower and roof adornments.

 Above, Ocean House Hotel at the junction of Queen Street West, King Street West and Roncesvalles Avenue in 1914.This building still stands today.